-The Origins of the Antroxu (Carnival) Cycle of Feasts in Asturias go back to the dawn of time, and to explain them we must investigate the history of certain practices, both religious and festive, that extended through a great part of the European continent from long before Christianity.
+The Origins of the Antroxu (Masquerades) Cycle of Feasts in Asturies go back to the dawn of time, and to explain them we must investigate the history of certain practices, both religious and festive, that extended through a great part of the European continent from long before Christianity.

 The origins of the Masks of Winter have many similarities in Europe.
 It was a space in which the old Indo-European and Mediterranean cultures mixed their festive, religious and social calendars.
 They coincided in a special attraction to full moons and all the cycles and periods of Nature.
 The old Indo-European religions and especially the Celtic one considered the year to be divided into two halves.
 From the first of May (Feast of Beltaine, Christianized as the Cross of May) til the first of November was the half of the year consecrated to ‘Life’. spring and summer, days full of light where youth and all that is new takes centre stage.
 The second half, the months that on our calendar go from November to May (1st of November, Feast of Samhain, Christianised as All Saints Day) represented the half of the year where ‘Death’ took over; winter months, months of reflection, where older people were in charge.
 That was when everyone came together around the hearth and the elders explained old traditions, knowledge and legends.